Pebble Accretion: The pebble accretion framework

 \subsection{Pebble isolation mass}

 The inward drift of pebbles exterior to a planet's orbit is driven by the negative pressure gradient in the disk.
-When the pressure gradient reverses, the pebbles flow terminate.
-Pressure reversals can be due to disk-related processes, but the planet can also induced them.
+When the pressure gradient reverses, the pebble flux terminates \citep{LambrechtsEtal2014}.
+Pressure reversals can be due to disk-related processes, but the planet can also induce them.
 As it opens a gap in the disk, a (positive) pressure gradient (negative $\eta$) develops exterior to the planet, such that pebbles' drift velocity would become positive.
-Hence, pebbles pile up at the location where the contribution of the planet-induced (positive) pressure gradient and the disk-induced (negative) pressure gradient meet.
+Hence, pebbles pile up at the location where the contribution of the planet-induced (positive) pressure gradient and the disk-induced (negative) pressure gradient cancel.

 The typical scale for gap opening is set when the Hill radius of the planet exceeds the disk scaleheight, which translates into $m\sim h_\mathrm{gas} ^3 m_\star$.
 Hence, we write

 Here $f_\mathrm{fit}$ is a numerically-obtained modulation function that accounts for effects of disk viscosity and the background pressure gradient \citep{BitschEtal2018}